Trump acquitted in second impeachment trial on charge of inciting Jan. 6 Capitol riot

 The surprise vote on witnesses shook Washington and seemed to even catch senators off guard.

-Sen. Ted Cruz, R-Texas, said the move for witnesses came as a surprise to the senators and set off "chaos" in the chamber.
-He speculated the trial could last until April.
+Sen. Ted Cruz, R-Texas, said the move set off "chaos" in the chamber.
+He speculated the trial could last until April with witnesses.

 "At this point, it's pandemonium," Cruz told pool reporters.